🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘¨β€πŸ‘©β€πŸ‘§β€πŸ‘¦ Family Friendly + 3.6 -- 25 The lack of educational resources, healthcare infrastructure, and recreational facilities makes it unsuitable for families.
+πŸ‘¨β€πŸ‘©β€πŸ‘§β€πŸ‘¦ Family Friendly + 3.6 -- 25 Limited educational and healthcare facilities, plus few recreational options for children; families may find the island challenging.

 πŸ₯ HEALTHCARE